 Risk factor Stress applied to base case assumption Market downturn A market fall of 20% over a one month period followed by a flat market for 12 months.
 Mass lapse 30% drop in the number of clients over three months, with a further 5% drop the following year.
-Increase in outflows 50% increase in outflow rates for up to twelve months.
-Decrease in outflows 70% decrease in inflows rates for six months.
-One-off spikes in operating costs Up to £3.8m one-off spike in operating code depending on the underlying stress scenarios.
-Reduction in fee income Reduction in fee income by up to 35%.
+Increase in outflows 65% increase in outflow rates for up to twelve months.
+Decrease in inflows 25% decrease in inflow rates for twelve months.
+One-off spikes in operating costs Up to £8.1m one-off spike in operating costs depending on the underlying stress scenario.
+Reduction in fee income Reduction in fee income by up to 40%.